kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 - I found the responsive form to submit from W3Schools as shown above in Technologies used section
 - Huge thank you to 'Oluwafemi Medale' my mentor for all the help with this project
 - I would just like to say a big thank you to the Band itself, Adam Boyd, Grant Coetzee, Werner Ainslie & Graeme Swale - this project is for educational purposes only.
 This is a factual Band, they have now parted but I have full permission and references are available on request.
-- I would also like to thank the Slack community and everyone at Code Institute, the support has been great
+- I would also like to thank the Slack community and everyone at Code Institute, the support has been great.
+- All images used from google is for Educational purposes only and they are not to be used to be dispersed
+- I would like to thank Karen Yeun a fellow student in Code Institute as this project helped me structure mine.
+I would also like to thank my Wife Emma Rogerson who originally gave me the idea of doing a project on Teenage Mutant Ninja Turtles.